lnbits/hardware-wallet/README.md

 remove `commands.in.txt`, because it contains the wallet password.
 The wallet is persisted in the device's existing password-encrypted storage even if a previous `/pair` command disabled persistence for SD restores.
-The existing `/seed` command writes the seed to the microSD card and should not be used when the goal is to keep the seed exclusively on the device and paper backup.
+The existing `/seed` command also keeps the mnemonic off the microSD card: it displays one word at a time on the hardware screen.
+Press `#` or button 1 to advance, and `*` or button 2 to go back.
+Advancing from word 24 finishes the review.

 ## Entropy lines (the important bit)